itfanr/ros2-wiki/Developer-Guide.md

 * A pull request should only focus on one change.
   Separate changes should go into separate pull requests.
 * A patch should be minimal in size and avoid any kind of unnecessary changes.
-* Always run CI jobs for all platforms for every pull request and include links to jobs the pull request.
+* Always run CI jobs for all platforms for every pull request and include links to jobs in the pull request.
   (If you don't have access to the Jenkins job someone will trigger the jobs for you.)
 * Before merging a pull request all changes should be squashed into a small number semantic commits to keep the history clear.

 ### Development Process

-* The default branches (in most cases the master branches) must always build, pass all tests and compile without warnings.
+* The default branch (in most cases the master branch) must always build, pass all tests and compile without warnings.
-  Currently the Windows build has some warnings which we aim to get down to zero over time.
-  If at any time that is not the case it is the top priority to restore a working condition.
+  If at any time there is a regression it is the top priority to restore at least the previous state.
 * Always build with tests enabled.
 * Always run tests locally after changes and before proposing them in a pull request.
+  Beside using automated tests also run the modified code path manually to ensure that the patch works as intended.
-* Always run trigger CI jobs for all platforms for every pull request and include links to jobs the pull request.
+* Always run CI jobs for all platforms for every pull request and include links to jobs the pull request.

 ### Programming conventions